Kalyan Varma

 Kalyan Varma is a Emmy nominated wildlife filmmaker, photographer and conservationist. based in India.
 Over the last 20 years, he has been documenting the beauty of nature as well as the plight of environment in India.

 He is one of the founders of Peepli Project, co-director of Nature InFocus nature and wildlife festival, and founding member of India Nature Watch.
 He currently freelances with BBC Natural History, Netflix, Discovery Channel, National Geographic and Disney+, and also works with grassroots NGOs like Nature Conservation Foundation to highlight environmental issues in India.
 He is a recipient of the 67th National film award in 2021 for his film Wild Karnataka and Carl Zeiss Wildlife Conservation Award.
+He has recently released his next blue-chip documentary Wild Tamil Nadu.

 Early life

-Kalyan was born on January 13th,1980 in Vizag.
-He studied mechanical engineering from PES_University.
+Kalyan was born on January 13, 1980 in Vizag.
+He studied mechanical engineering from PES University.
 In college years, he was active in open-source software and Linux communities in India and was active in pushing these technologies in the society.
 He was part of the team which distributed linux operating system free to people across India.
 He was one of the core members of the annual conference FOSS.IN.

 After college, he joined Yahoo! in 2001.
 Kalyan was one of the early employees of their centre in India.
 He headed the application security division of Yahoo, where he would oversee the use of cryptography and secure web application across the web portal.
 He won the superstar award in Yahoo, given to ten employees globally each year.
+He and his team were the first to introduce Captcha tech to the world.

 At the end of 2004 he quit his job in order to pursue nature photography.
 He worked in Biligiriranga Hills for more than a year before he took up full time wildlife photography and filmmaking as a profession.